History

 2019

-- April 2019: 糖心vlog传媒was gifted a Kwak鈥檞ala name for its campus in Port Hardy.
-Mix瘫alakwila means 鈥渕aker of what鈥檚 been dreamt about.鈥 糖心vlog传媒also acknowledged the legacy of former NIC President Dr. Lou Dryden through naming the atrium of the Comox Valley Trades Training Centre in his honour.
+- 糖心vlog传媒was gifted a Kwak鈥檞ala name for its campus in Port Hardy.
+Mix瘫alakwila means 鈥渕aker of what鈥檚 been dreamt about.鈥

 2018

-- May 2018: 糖心vlog传媒celebrated its partnership with Tla-o-qui-aht Nation, Nuu-chah-nulth Tribal Council, Camosun College and VIU in the creation of new energy efficient shipping container homes on the West Coast.
+- 糖心vlog传媒celebrated its partnership with Tla-o-qui-aht Nation, Nuu-chah-nulth Tribal Council, Camosun College and Vancouver Island University in the creation of new energy efficient shipping container homes on the West Coast.

 2017

-- August 2017: The Canadian Nurses Association honoured three 糖心vlog传媒nurses (Elder-in-Residence Evelyn Voyageur, alumna Dawn Tisdale and instructor Joanna Fraser) as being among its top 150 nurses in Canada.
+- The Canadian Nurses Association honoured three 糖心vlog传媒nurses鈥擡lder-in-Residence Evelyn Voyageur, alum Dawn Tisdale and instructor Joanna Fraser鈥攁mong its top 150 nurses in Canada.

 2016

-- September 2016: A group of eight 糖心vlog传媒students were the only representatives from BC to participate in an exclusive video conference with Federal Finance Minister Bill Morneau.
+- A group of eight 糖心vlog传媒students were the only B.C. representatives to take part in an exclusive video conference with federal Finance Minister Bill Morneau to talk about student issues.

-- December 2016: Paramedics and Search and Rescue Technicians from CFB Comox and the BC Ambulance Service simulated a mock disaster at NIC鈥檚 Komoux Hall as part of a class project on disaster preparedness and disaster nursing.
+- Paramedics and search-and-rescue technicians from CFB Comox and the BC Ambulance Service simulated a mock disaster at NIC鈥檚 Komoux Hall as part of a class project on disaster preparedness and disaster nursing.

 2015

-- Thirty-five First Nations join 糖心vlog传媒in signing a historic Indigenous Education protocol.
+- The college joined 35 First Nations to sign a historic Indigenous Education protocol.

-- 糖心vlog传媒Plan 2020, with a central focus on supporting student experiences and success, is approved by NIC鈥檚 Board of Governors.
+- The Board of Governors approved 糖心vlog传媒Plan 2020, with a central focus on supporting student experiences and success.

-- Dawn Tisdale, Bachelor of Science in Nursing student, is elected president of the Canadian Nursing Student's Association (CNSA), the voice of nearly 30,000 Canadian student nurses.
-She credits 糖心vlog传媒for integrating Indigenous teachings and ways of knowing into its nursing curriculum.
+- Dawn Tisdale, Bachelor of Science in Nursing student, was elected president of the Canadian Nursing Students鈥 Association (CNSA), the voice of nearly 30,000 Canadian student nurses.

 2014